 - Specific instructions for child, dose, etc.

-Emergency medications will be with provider /supervising staff when outside.
+Unrefrigerated emergency medications will be with provider when outside.

 No medications will be added to or administered in food, unless specifically made for food.
 If medication is added to food the child needs to take in all the food to get the correct dosage of medication.